 By products are products of relatively small value which are incidentally and unavoidably produced in the course of incidentally and unavoidably produced in the course of manufacturing the main product.
 For example in sugar mills the main products is sugar.
 But bagasses and molasses of comparatively smaller value are incidentally produced and thus are by products, other examples of by products are oil cake produced in the extraction of edible oil, cotton seed produced cotton textile industry etc. These by products are unavoidably produced and are of secondary value.
-The sales value of these by products is much less as compared to the main product.
+The sales value of these by products is much less as compared to the main product is much loss as compared to the main product.
 For example sales value of byproducts bagasse and molasses is much less than that of the main products sugar.